JessaMaria/Potatos/potato/README.md

 	   src="wc:Mercado_Modelo_de_Huancayo_Peru-_Solanum_tuberosum_varieties_VI.jpg"
 	   caption="Mercado Modelo de Huancayo Peru- Solanum tuberosum variedades.">

 The second story centers on famine and the risk of monoculture, both to biodiversity and to communities who have become dependent on the monocrop.
 A punctuated moment in the story of potatoes is the Irish famine of 1845-1852.
 There are other, lesser known moments when famine was caused by spread of disease that decimated potatoes: in 1843 Pennsylvania, 1921 Soviet Union, and 2003 Papua New Guinea.
-Given the potato’s vulnerability to disease and climate change, "community conservationists of the Potato Park [in Peru] decided in 2011 to send more than 1,500 seed samples of their own varieties to be stored in the *Svalbard Global Seed Vault*."[^2] has to be fixed
+Given the potato’s vulnerability to disease and climate change, "community conservationists of the Potato Park [in Peru] decided in 2011 to send more than 1,500 seed samples of their own varieties to be stored in the *Svalbard Global Seed Vault*."[^2] has to be fixed Communities and countries within Latin America have aimed to protect its many variants.
+The International Potato Center, CIP, with its main headquarters in Peru, works with more than 20 countries across Africa, Asia, and Latin America to enhance food security.

 [^1]: Särkinen, Tiina., et al. "Out of the wild: the wild (and often weedy) roots of our crops."
 New Phytologist, vol. 234 no. 4, 2022, pp. 1107-1108.